Mikdaam/Java_Portfolio/Travaux_Pratiques/TP_2/README.md

     > The comparison return `true` because the JVM create an object `"toto"` in the heap and assign the reference of this object to `s6` and `s7` variable
     So both variables contains the reference of `"toto"` object.

 5. The `String` has to be immutable to ensure the integrity of the contains of the string.
+In addition, the `String` object is used in other context of the program.

 6. The following code
     ```java